jnu/promise-practice/README.md

 to start the test watcher.
 Then open your editor and implement all the things in `promise.js` to make the tests pass.

-ES6 code is
+Note: the `promise.js` template is written as an ES6 `class` for simplicity.

-## Stuck / too long; didn't code?
+## Too long; didn't code?
-I checked my solution into the `solution` branch.
+Checkout the `solution` branch to see a sample implementation.